 Some of the framework of Herbal theory has come out of Hebraic Kabbalistic concepts that were often misinterpreted but found compatibility with Eastern ideas that had already been in use for thousands of years.
-That said,"herbalism has pegged it's understanding of life and existance on spiritual principles that can be varified physically and comprise some surprisingly comprehensive concepts that are as deep as they are simple.
+That said,”herbalism has pegged it’s understanding of life and existence on spiritual principles that can be verified physically and comprise some surprisingly comprehensive concepts that are as deep as they are simple.

 In the same way as engineering has its quantitative aspect in its building material of choice and its qualitative aspect in its mathematical models, the product of which is a final built structure; the strictly physical aspect of herbalism is its materials such as herbs, oils, minerals, even animal parts, etc, can be considered as quantitative, the philosophical part is its qualitative foundation, the purpose and product of which is healing.
 These essential quantification’s address the physical and non-physical aspects of life and existence in order to form a cohesive working philosophy.
 No matter how much is written here the greater part of what comprises Herbalism will be left out because of its sheer magnitude.

 Some might marginalize, belittle, diminish or otherwise scoff at the sometimes mystical quality of herbalism saying that it is not scientific.
 They should remember that no matter what science they may endorse or espouse, it has the exact same historical mystical origins; so much so that science often draws on mysticism to postulate some of its theories.